Personal Injury – Examination Under Oath

 There is not a lot of Virginia case law on the issue.
 In U.S. Specialty Insurance Co. v.
 Sky Master of Virginia, Inc., 26 Fed.
 Appx.
 154 (4th Cir.
 2001) (unpublished) the court cited an insurance text and noted that these types of examinations are not limited to the amount of the loss.
 Rather the insurance company has the right to examine the insured as to any matter that is material to the insurer’s liability and the extent thereof.

 The person seeking coverage is probably not entitled to rely upon the 5th Amendment privilege as a basis for not answering questions.
-That is to say constitutional immunity has no place in a private examination arising out of a contract.
+However constitutional immunity has no place in a private examination arising out of a contract.
 Powell v.
 USF&G Co., 88 F.3d 271 (4th Cir.
 1996)

 The intermediate court in Maryland in Dolan v.
 Kemper Independence Insurance Co., 237 Md.
 App.
 610 (2018) dealt with an issue of where the insured refused to give the examination.
 This refusal constitutes a breach of the policy.
 In addition, it barred the right of the insured to pursue a claim against the carrier.
 Submitting to a deposition was not deemed to be a substitute.